thanos-io/thanos/docs/components/query-frontend.md

                                  arg specified will take precedence.
 If no headers match 'anonymous' will be used.
-      --log.request.decision=    Deprecation Warning - This flag would be soon deprecated, and replaced with request.logging.
+      --log.request.decision=    Deprecation Warning - This flag would be soon deprecated, and replaced with
-                                 Request Logging for logging the start and end of requests.
+                                 `request.logging`.
+Request Logging for logging
+                                 the start and end of requests.
 By default this flag is disabled.
 LogFinishCall : Logs the finish call of the requests.
-LogStartAndFinishCall : Logs the
+                                 LogStartAndFinishCall : Logs the start and
-                                 start and finish call of the requests.
+                                 finish call of the requests.
+NoLogCall :
-                                 NoLogCall : Disable request logging.
+                                 Disable request logging.
       --request.logging-file=<file-path>
                                  Path to YAML file with request logging configuration.
 See format details: